-The most common form of drop-down is a data validation list.
+The most common form of drop-down list is a data validation list.
 Let’s create one of these.

 Enter the values to be used in the drop-down list into a range of cells; these are known as the ‘list items’.

 Then select the cell in which the drop-down should exist.

-Click Data > Data Validation > Data Validation…
+Click Data > Data Validation (drop down) > Data Validation…

-The data validation window will open.
-On the settings tab, select list from the allow box, and enter the range of cells containing the list in the source box.
+The data validation dialog box opens.
+On the Settings tab, select list from the allow box, and enter the range of cells containing the list in the source box.

 Click OK to close the data validation dialog box.